 Okay, so now on to the carbon nanotubes.
 This is not my area of expertise so it will be short.
 I am satisfied to make the case that a space elevator is 99% doable in less than 7 years and leave the resolution of the last 1% for another day.
 To adapt a line from Thomas Edison: success at building a space elevator is 99% perspiration and 1% inspiration.

 Many futurists believe that nanotechnology is the next big challenge after information technology.
 When analyzing a system you know how to build, it is best to work top-down.
 But when trying to do something new, you work your way up.
 When learning to cook, you start with an egg, not filet mignon.
 A good way to attack a big problem like nanotechnology is to first attack a small part of it, like carbon nanotubes.
-A Manhattan Project on general nanotechnology is too unfocused of a problem.
-Protein folding is by itself a Manhattan project.
+A Manhattan Project on general nanotechnology is too big and unfocused of a problem.
+Protein folding is by itself a Manhattan project!

 A carbon nanotube is a simple and useful nanoscale structure and could be a great way to launch atomically precise manufacturing.
-The ribbon needs some science related to the design of the ribbon, dealing with friction, damage, and decay, but that can be done today on supercomputers.
-There are people at NASA that have the expertise and equipment, but they don’t have this as a work goal.
-One of the points Kennedy made is that sending a man to the moon served as a goal to: “organize, and measure.”
+The ribbon needs some science related to the design of the ribbon, dealing with friction, damage, and decay, but that work can be done today on supercomputers.
+There are people at NASA that have the expertise and equipment, but they don’t have this as a goal.
+One of the points Kennedy made is that sending a man to the moon served as a goal to: “organize and measure.”

 One concern is that there is a lot of money being spent on nanotube manufacturing research, but it is doled up in amounts of $100K.
 I am not convinced that such a small investment can bring any major new advancements.